 *This post contains affiliate links.
 Please see our disclosure policy.

-- Chop up your red cabbage into small pieces.
+- Chop up the red cabbage into small pieces.
 Place 2-3 cups in a saucepan and cover with water.

 - Bring the solution to a boil and then turn off the heat.
 Let it sit for about 30 minutes to cool down.

 - Pour the cabbage water through a strainer into a jar or large measuring cup.
-The dark purple liquid in the jar is your indicator.
+The dark purple liquid in the jar is the pH indicator.

 - Mix the cabbage water with enough baking soda to turn the solution bluish-green.
-You will probably need a few tablespoons, no need to be exact.
+You will probably need a few tablespoons.
+There is no need to be exact.

 - Pour this liquid into the compartments of an ice cube tray.
 Freeze for a couple of hours to make ice cubes.

 Why does the red cabbage juice turn bluish-green when mixed with baking soda?
-Hint: Refer to my original post to find out!
+Hint: Refer to my post about making a red cabbage pH indicator solution to find out!